mayank0707/Miskaa-Task/README.md

 # Miskaa-Task

-Used Room Persistence Library and Retrofit
+Used Retrofit to fetch the data from given Rest Api and then stored the data in Room Persistence Library.